Unequal friends: The deepening Sino-Russian partnership – implications and limitations

 Although the energy partnership remains a crucial pillar of bilateral relations and may deepen further in the short term – not least because of instability in the Middle East – the experts argued that its long-term importance is likely to decline.
 China sees its geo-economic future in renewable energy and technological dominance.
 Its transition towards a technology-driven, post-carbon economy contrasts sharply with Russia’s growing dependence on fossil fuels, military production and raw material exports.
 In the long run, China’s economic transformation could therefore pose an existential challenge to Russia’s position and influence in the international system.

-Although these differences could, in the long run, pose a challenge to the partnership, participants argued that the China-Russia relationship is likely to remain stable in the medium term.
-That is why experts have dismissed as delusional the idea of a ‘reverse Kissinger’ or ‘reverse Nixon’ whereby Washington attempts to improve relations with Russia in order to drive a wedge between Moscow and Beijing.
-Neither Russia nor China can afford to allow their partnership to unravel, essentially, when the alternatives currently offer them so little.
+Although these differences could, in the long run, pose a challenge to the partnership, participants argued that the China-Russia relationship will remain stable in the medium term.
+That is why experts have dismissed the idea of a ‘reverse Kissinger’ or ‘reverse Nixon’ as delusional – whereby Washington attempts to improve relations with Russia in order to drive a wedge between Moscow and Beijing.
+Neither Russia nor China can afford to allow their partnership to unravel, when the alternatives currently offer them so little.

 “China is undercutting the very essence of European power”